coatyio/coaty-swift/docs/README.md

 ## Website Content

-Documentation content is hosted in the subfolders `man`, `tutorial`, and `swiftdoc`.
+Documentation content is hosted in these subfolders:

+* `api` - contains the CoatySwift framework API documentation.
-The `man` subfolder contains CoatySwift manuals in markdown format.
+* `man` - contains CoatySwift manuals in markdown format.

-The `swiftdoc` subfolder contains the CoatySwift framework API documentation generated automatically whenever a new `CoatySwift` framework release is created.
+* `tutorial` - contains the HTML tutorial for the `Example` in the CoatySwift project.

 GitHub Pages has been configured to host the static website content from the `/docs` folder on the master branch.
-This means that each time, changes to `man`, `tutorial`, or `swiftdoc` folders are pushed on the master branch, GitHub Pages automatically regenerates the documentation website.
+This means that each time, changes to `api`, `man`, or `tutorial` folders are pushed on the master branch, GitHub Pages automatically regenerates the documentation website.

 ## Previewing the website locally